 2) The BOSS RC-1 Loop Station’s Display Isn’t Very Bright

 I think the biggest consumer of power is the super bright display of the BOSS RC-5.
-Its display is significantly more detailed and includes far more colors.
+Its display is significantly more detailed and includes far more colours.
 It’s also quite a bit brighter too.

 If you think of any electronics that you have, including an iPhone or really any smartphone for that matter, the brightness of the screen plays a huge role in how much power the device uses.
 Other than picking up on cell tower signals.

-Yes, the RC-1 does have a display, and it does do a good job of communicating what the pedal does, but it isn’t as bright nor is it as colorful.
+Yes, the RC-1 does have a display, and it does do a good job of communicating what the pedal does, but it isn’t as bright nor is it as colourful.
 So this plays a big role in how much energy the RC-1 soaks up.